Jim is the oldest of the family and his real name is Ronald but everybody calls him 'Jim'.

 He had to learn how to milk again and how to survive on the minimal income of a small holding.
 The mere existence of Pengoon is proof of lessons well learnt even if they were sometimes very hard.

-Following an illness a few of years ago, Jim has had to 'take things a bit easier' - not that you would notice much difference.
+Following an illness a few of years ago, Jim had to 'take things a bit easier' - not that you would have noticed much difference.
 As part of taking it easier, the dairy herd has been slightly reduced and more emphasis put on to the caravan side.

-Edna is Jim's wife and the organiser of the family.
-She has many important responsibilities including running the farm shop and keeping up to date with all the accounts and paperwork - both for the farm and the caravan site.
+Edna was Jim's wife and the organiser of the family.
+She had many important responsibilities including running the farm shop and keeping up to date with all the accounts and paperwork - both for the farm and the caravan site.

 Edna helps with grading and packing the eggs ready for the next day's deliveries.